Vratislaus II of Bohemia: Legacy

 Vratislaus frequently found himself in conflict with Bishop Jaromír of Prague and sought means to diminish the importance of the Bishop of Prague in domestic Bohemian politics.
 Among the actions he took were the re-establishment of the Bishopric of Olomouc in 1063 and the creation of the Vyšehrad Chapter in 1070.
 The latter was richly endowed independently of the Prague bishop, subject instead to the Holy See directly.
 His success in curbing the power of the Prague bishop helped to strengthen the Bohemian crown and enable later rulers to govern a more unified state.
 His policy towards the Holy Roman Empire set an example that would be followed in the twelfth century and would ultimately lead to the permanent elevation of Bohemia to the status of a kingdom at the beginning of the thirteenth century.
 The marriage alliances he was able to conclude with notable foreign princesses reflected the rising position of the Přemyslids among European dynasties.
 In contrast, Vratislaus's father Bretislaus in 1019 had to abduct his wife, the minor noblewoman Judith of Schweinfurt, to secure any suitable consort at all.
 His successor continued to cultivate dynastic bonds with notable courts in central and eastern Europe.

 Family

 Vratislaus was married three times.
 His first wife Maria died during premature childbirth.
 He married the second time in 1057 to Adelaide, daughter of Andrew I of Hungary, who died in 1061.
-They had four children:
+They had: